Executive Ed.D. Program | Saint Mary's University of Minnesota Skip to Main Content

 The priority application deadlines are listed but these are general as not all of our programs have a start every semester.

-• You can expect to be notified about your acceptance approximately two weeks following your completed application process.
+• You can expect to be notified about your acceptance in our executive doctorate program approximately two weeks following your completed application process.

 Explore options to finance your education.